Forced-Alignment-and-Vowel-Extraction/.github/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
+This Code of Conduct applies within all community spaces such as discussions, bug reports (issues), commit messages, pull requests, and other spaces where community members interact.
+This Code of Conduct also applies when an individual is officially representing the community in public spaces.
-Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Examples of representing our community include official responses through e-mail, posting via an official social media account, or acting as an appointed representative at an online or offline event such as a conference talk.

 ## Enforcement